 - 4 Conclusion – Federal Reserve

 To understand the banking history in the United States, you first need to understand about the great battle over centralized banking.
-So before I explain the history of banking, I need to share with you the classic issue of centralized banking.
+Before explaining the history of banking, I need to share with you the classic issue of centralized banking.

 Centralized Banking – In the early days of our nation, there were two thoughts to banking.
 The first was that of a centralized bank.
 Advocated by Alexander Hamilton, the nation’s first Secretary of the Treasury, the bank would be privately held.
 Its responsibilities include: